 and re-elected in the following year.
 In 1947 he was a member of an

-Orthodox Church (UAOC) in the UK, and in August of the same year was
+Autocephalous Orthodox Church in Great Britain, and in August of the same year was

 appointed to its Church Council.
 In 1948 he emigrated to Canada.